splurf/simple-home-dir/README.md

 # simple-home-dir

-An extremely small library purposed to retrieve the user's home directory.
+An extremely small and optimized library purposed to retrieve the user's home directory.

 ## How to Use:
 ```rust